jrusnakli/mobile_test_orchestrator/docs/developer_guide.rst

 This is the developer guide for AndroidTestOrchestrator.
 There are three main tasks to cover:

 #.
-Capturing logcat to a file as well as capturin key starting/end point within the file
+Capturing logcat to a file as well as capturing key starting/end point within the file
 #.
 Parsing specific tags from logcat for processing

 Test Execution